garretsb44/Budget-Tracker/README.md

 ## Description:

-This is an application that helps the user track their budget.
-This system allows for the user the add any burger, devour any burger, or put the burger back on the menu.
-This can help a user decide on lunch dinner, or even breakfast if they want!
+This is an application that helps the user track their budget over time.
+The app allows the user to name a transaction and decide whether or not to add or subtract to their total funds.
+Each transaction gets displayed in a chart on the page so the user can look at their daily expenses.
+This app will help the user stay more accountable and within their budget.

 ## Table of Contents: